Embodied Learning

 Cognitive science shows that learning involves more than the engagement of the human brain or head.
-Susan Hrach therefore examines whole-body thinking to help instructors improve students’ knowledge and skills through physical movement, sensory perception, and attention to the spatial environment.
+Susan Hrach therefore examines whole-body thinking to help instructors improve students’ knowledge and skills through physical movement, sensory perception and attention to the spatial environment.

-This page shares Susan Hrach’s work on embodied learning (EL) and provides practical information and resources to help you put these ideas into action.
+This page shares Hrach’s work on embodied learning (EL) and provides practical information and resources to help you put these ideas into action.

 In the following video, Hrach introduces embodied learning:

-- What is Embodied Learning?
+What is Embodied Learning

 Embodied learning (EL) changes the instructional focus from strictly abstract, mental processes to using the body as an affordance for learning.